King's Meadow, Reading

 King's Meadow forms part of a series of riverside open spaces, managed by Reading Borough Council, that stretch along one or other side of the River Thames throughout its passage through Reading.
 From west to east these are Thameside Promenade, Caversham Court, Christchurch Meadows, Hills Meadow, View Island and King's Meadow.

 History

 King's Meadow was a possession of Reading Abbey and became owned by the King after the dissolution of the monasteries.
-In 1869 the town of Reading purchased 12 acres of the meadow as a recreation ground.
 This area has long been used as the site of a variety of public events such as Reading market, a race course, Reading shows and fairs.
+In 1869 the town of Reading purchased 12 acres of the meadow as a recreation ground, hence the Reading Recreation Ground name.
+This ground was home to Reading F.C. from its foundation in 1871 until 1878, when they moved to Coley Recreation Ground.

-It is also the location of the once disused King's Meadow swimming pool, which was built there in 1903.
+King's Meadow is also the location of the once disused King's Meadow swimming pool, which was built there in 1903.
 The future of the building was a subject of local controversy until 2015 when Reading Borough Council approved a renovation project to turn it into the Thames Lido.
-The restoration was completed in 2017; as well as reopening the pool, there is a restaurant, small spa and private dining facilities..
+The restoration was completed in 2017; as well as reopening the pool, there is a restaurant, small spa and private dining facilities.